What is Hereditary Breast and Ovarian Cancer?

 - BRCA2 gene mutation 20%

 - Men with a BRCA2 gene mutation have a significantly increased risk of developing more aggressive prostate cancer before age 65 and therefore screening should begin at age 40.

 Breast cancer subtypes and inherited mutations

-Cancers diagnosed in individual with BRCA mutations often have specific characteristics:
+Cancers diagnosed in individuals with BRCA mutations often have specific characteristics:

-- 80% to 90% of the breast cancers in women with a BRCA1 mutation are “triple negative” (estrogen and progesterone receptor negative, HER2/neu negative).
+- 80% to 90% of the breast cancers in women with a BRCA1 mutation are “triple negative”, as discussed above

 - 80% of the breast cancer in women with a BRCA2 mutation are estrogen receptor positive, progesterone receptor positive, and HER2/neu negative

 Other cancer risks for people with HBOC